haagahelia/mobilecourse/docs/ExpoSDK/contacts.md

    }
 }
 ```
-In the function's `query` argument we define that we want to get phone numbers.
+In the function's `query`, we define that we want to get phone numbers.
 You can also use for example, `Contacts.Fields.Emails` to get email addresses.
 Then, we can check if there are contacts available, and save the first contact object to a state.

 ```js
 const [contact, setContact] = useState({});